 36.1.
 The iTunes file sharing interface

 36.2.
-The document Options action sheet and Open In action sheet
+The document Open In activity view

 36.3.
 The People Groups interface